aldefouw/redcap_cypress/README.md

 To create non-deterministic tests, we want to reset the database state before each individual test is run.

-To accomplish this, a file located at `/test_db/seeds.sql` is run via the `db.sh` shell script within the beforeEach() block.
-The beforeEach() block is run exactly when you'd expect it to be: before each individual test spec.
+To accomplish this, a file located at `/test_db/seeds.sql` is run via the `db.sh` shell script within the `beforeEach()` block.
+The `beforeEach()` block is run exactly when you'd expect it to be: before each individual test spec.

+Additionally, before the entire test suite (at the `before()` block), `/test_db/structure.sql` is run to establish the initial database structure behind REDCap.

 ### Adding A Custom Seed